Infineon/TARGET_KIT_XMC72_EVK_MUR_43439M2/README.md

 **Note:**
 KIT_XMC72_EVK_MUR_43439M2 is the board support package for the XMC7200 evaluation kit in combination with the 1YN radio module and supports XMC7000 MCU examples and Wi-Fi connectivity examples.

-**The 1YN radio module supports Wi-Fi/Bluetooth® connectivity.
-However, currently KIT_XMC72_EVK_MUR_43439M2 doesn't support the Bluetooth® functionality and the WLAN functionality in low power mode.
-For more details, refer to the**
+Certain boards having serial number starting with “2339HTX01“ are loaded with serial flash device S25HL512T instead of S25FL512S.
+However, this BSP provides QSPI configurator settings for S25FL512S by default.
+Please check the serial flash device on your board and change the Memory Part Number  in QSPI configurator accordingly.
+For more details, refer to the
 [kit release notes](https://www.infineon.com/dgdl/Infineon-KIT_XMC72_EVK-XMC7200-evaluation-kit-release-notes-UserManual-v04_00-EN.pdf?fileId=8ac78c8c8412f8d301842e69fcde7b8a)